Print Friendly

 ACCOUNTANTS

 54-227.
-Substantial equivalency.
-(1) A person whose principal place of business is not in this state and who has an active certificate and license as a certified public accountant from any state which the board has determined to be substantially equivalent to this chapter shall be presumed to have qualifications substantially equivalent to this state’s requirements and shall have all the privileges of licensees of this state without the need to obtain a license.
+PRACTICE PRIVILEGEs.
+(1) An individual whose principal place of business is not in the state of Idaho and who holds a valid active license in good standing as a certified public accountant from any other state shall have all the practice privileges of licensees of this state without the need to obtain a license under this chapter, provided that such individual meets the minimum educational and experience requirements set forth in sections 54-207 and 54-209, Idaho Code.

-(3) Licensees of other states exercising the privilege afforded under this section hereby consent, as a condition of the grant of this privilege:
+(3) An individual licensed in another state who exercises the practice privilege afforded under this section and the firm that employs that licensee are deemed to simultaneously consent, as a condition of the grant of this privilege:

 (a) To the personal and subject matter jurisdiction and disciplinary authority of the board;

-(b) To comply with this chapter and the board’s rules; and
+(b) To comply with the provisions of this chapter and applicable board rules;

-(c) To the appointment of the state boards which issued their licenses as their agents upon whom process may be served in any action or proceeding by this state’s board against such licensees.
+(d) To the appointment of the state board that issued the individual’s license as the agent upon whom process may be served in any action or proceeding by the Idaho board against the licensee.

 History: